Is your daughter learning to be confident and empowered?

 - Critiquing kids – yours and others

 - Yelling instructions at your child and others

 - Being overly concerned with winning.
 Having winning be the measure of success

 Phases of Parenting an Athlete:

 - Be calm by example

-- Don’t play the role of the coach with playing advice
+- Don’t play the role of the coach giving playing or tactical advice

 - Keep it light (Jokes, laughter)